dandusaikrishna/dandusaikrishna/README.md

 - 💬 Ask me about **Go, Python, Django, FastAPI, ClickHouse, Kafka, and Backend Architecture**
 - 🏆 Solved **730+ problems on LeetCode** (27+ badges)
 - 👨‍🏫 Mentored **50+ students** in DSA & Problem Solving at Smart Interviews
-- 🎯 Fun fact: I went from intern to full-time Software Engineer in 3 months

 ---